RedhawkSDR/libRfSimulators/README.md

 Notes:

 * You may need to modify the `LD_LIBRARY_PATH` environment variable, as is indicated in the output of the final installation step (`sudo make install`).
+* Development packages of the dependencies are needed when building from source.
 * See details below regarding required configuration files.

 # The FM RDS Simulator